2019 UEFA Women's Champions League final: Host selection

 The bid evaluation report was published by UEFA on 14 September 2017.
 The Groupama Arena was selected as the venue by the UEFA Executive Committee on 20 September 2017.

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Ticketing

 Tickets were available for sale for 1,000 HUF, 700 HUF, and 500 HUF.

 Match

 Officials

 On 1 May 2019, UEFA announced that Anastasia Pustovoitova of Russia would officiate the final.
 She was joined by Russian compatriot Ekaterina Kurochkina and Petruţa Iugulescu of Romania as assistant referees.
 The fourth official for the final was Hungarian Katalin Kulcsár, joined by fellow countrywoman Katalin Török as reserve official.

 Details

 The "home" team (for administrative purposes) was determined by an additional draw held after the quarter-final and semi-final draws, which was held on 9 November 2018, 13:00 CET, at the UEFA headquarters in Nyon, Switzerland.